The following is an obituary to the late Albie Evans, 1905 – 1971

-Albie Evans was born Albert Francis Evans in Llanelli in 1902 and began work as a 17 year old as a self employed wagon repairer.
+Albie Evans was born Albert Francis Evans in Llanelli in 1905 and atb 17 began work as a self employed wagon repairer.
 He used to travel as far as Milford and Haverfordwest to repair wagons used by steel works, collieries, etc., in their sidings.
 Most of the wagons were owned by the railways, such as Great Western and private collieries and the bills for repair sent to the head office.

 In 1922 Albie went into partnership with an associate called Dave Williams but, by 1925 Mr Williams was in financial trouble and emigrated to Canada leaving Albie as the sole owner of Evans & Williams Wagon repairers.